GPF Getting Started Guide

 Let us import a small list of de novo variants.
 We will need the list of

-de novo variants helloworld.tsv
+de novo variants raw_genotype_data/helloworld.tsv

 :